Programs in the Last Month of Autumn

 The best and most convenient way to admire the World Heritage-listed vista of the two riversides is a boat trip on the Danube.

-You can plan ahead and choose one that best suits your schedule and most importantly the weather in Budapest (some days are really nice with plenty of sunshine, but November weather tends to be cold, rainy, foggy and windy not too mention the shorter days.)
+You can plan ahead and choose one that best suits your schedule and most importantly the weather in November.

 You can have good quality four-course buffet meal at the Lunch, Evening and Night Cruises.